Cyrus-Rock/PWP/README.md

 That's all for the tests.

 ## How to see the API documentation
-After running the server with the following command:
+After running the server with the following command from the `fms` directory:
 ```
 python -m flask run
 ```